 - Run the diagnostics utility.
-Refer to Chapter 1, Computer Diagnostic Features for more information. - Run the Drive Protection System (DPS) Self-Test in Computer Setup.
-Refer to the Computer Setup (F10) Utility Guide on the Documentation and Diagnostics CD for more information. - Check the Power LED on the front of the computer to see if it is flashing red.
+Refer to Chapter 1, Computer Diagnostic Features on page 1 for more information. - Run the Drive Protection System (DPS) Self-Test in Computer Setup.
+Refer to the Computer Setup (F10) Utility Guide for more information. - Check the Power LED on the front of the computer to see if it is flashing red.
 The flashing lights are error codes that will help you diagnose the problem.
-Refer to Appendix A, POST Error Messages for more information. - If the screen is blank, plug the monitor into a different video port on the computer if one is available.
+Refer to Appendix A, POST Error Messages on page 48 for more information. - If the screen is blank, plug the monitor into a different video port on the computer if one is available.
 Or, change out the monitor with a monitor that you know is functioning properly. - If you are working on a network, plug another computer with a different cable into the network connection.
-There may be a problem with the network plug or cable. - If you recently added new hardware, remove the hardware and see if the computer functions properly. - If you recently installed new software, uninstall the software and see if the computer functions properly.
+There may be a problem with the network plug or cable. - If you recently added new hardware, remove the hardware and see if the computer functions properly. - If you recently installed new software, uninstall the software and see if the computer functions properly. - Boot the computer to the Safe Mode to see if it will boot without all of the drivers loaded.
+When booting the operating system, use "Last Known Configuration."